datacamp/courses-introduction-to-python/slides/chapter_1_433dcfcfedaee070cbf440491c402e3b.md

 ```

 `@script`
 Suppose the code to create the height, weight and bmi variable are in a script, like this.
-If you now want to recalculate the bmi for another weight, you can simply change the declaration of the weight variable, and rerun the script.
-The bmi changes accordingly, because the value of the variable weight has changed as well.
+If you now want to recalculate the bmi for another weight,

-So far, we've only worked with numerical values, such as height and weight.

 ---